-Written submissions may be directed to the Board, through the Superintendent, for consideration at a Board meeting.
+Members of the public also have the option to provide written submissions directed to the Board, through the Superintendent, for consideration at a Board meeting.
 Copies of all correspondence directed to the Board will be made available to all Board members.